Easy Homemade Shampoo That Works!

 The shampoo will be very thin when you are finished.
 It doesn’t lather either, but don’t worry, it’ll still work.
 Just keep adding shampoo to your hair until you can feel that its all been coated, it will feel slightly slippery when it is.

 Everybody’s hair is a little different, so you might have to tweak the recipe a little bit to make it just right for you.

-- Storing you new Homemade Shampoo -
+Storing your new Homemade Shampoo